-Further, consistent with the results of the advisory vote on the frequency of obtaining a Say-on-Pay Vote, our Board of Directors has elected to conduct the Say-on-Pay Vote annually, thereby giving our stockholders the opportunity to provide feedback on the compensation of our Named Executive Officers each year.
-We will be conducting our annual Say-on-Pay Vote as described in Proposal No. 5 in this proxy statement at the 2023 Annual Meeting of Stockholders.
+We value the perspectives of our stockholders and engage with our stockholders and other stakeholders through continuous engagement that is management-led and overseen by the Board of Directors.
+Consistent with the results of the advisory vote on the frequency of obtaining a Say-on-Pay Vote, our Board of Directors has elected to conduct the Say-on-Pay Vote annually, thereby giving our stockholders the opportunity to provide feedback on the compensation of our Named Executive Officers each year.
+We will be conducting our annual Say-on-Pay Vote as described in Proposal No. 3 in this proxy statement at the 2024 Annual Meeting of Stockholders.
 Our Board of Directors and the Compensation Committee will consider the outcome of the Say-on-Pay Vote, as well as feedback received throughout the year, when making compensation decisions for our executive officers in the future.